 In order to teach children in Minnesota, a person must be “qualified.”
 Parents teaching their own children are automatically qualified.
 If someone other than a parent is teaching the child, he or she must have one of the following qualifications:

 The required subjects are reading, writing, literature, fine arts, math, science, history, geography, government, health, and physical education.
 While there is no specific requirement in Minnesota law for how often each of the subjects must be taught or at what grade levels, HSLDA’s general recommendation is that each of the required subjects be taught at an age-appropriate level every year during the elementary and middle school years, and at least once in high school.

 Minnesota law requires that you maintain documentation indicating that the required subjects are being taught and proof that the tests required have been administered.
 This documentation must include class schedules, copies of materials used for instruction, and descriptions of methods used to assess student achievement.
 This information can be required by a county prosecutor in accordance with the law.
 HSLDA members who receive such a request from their school superintendent or county prosecutor pursuant to records requests should contact us immediately.

 HSLDA also recommends that you keep records of attendance, information on the textbooks and workbooks used, and student work samples.
 You should maintain these records for at least two years.
 If your child is in high school, you should maintain these records for all four years of high school.

 You are required to test your child annually using a nationally norm-referenced standardized achievement test.
 The test and the testing location must be agreed on by you and the district superintendent.
-If your child scores below the 30th percentile or one full grade below children of the same age, you must have your child evaluated for learning difficulties.
+If your child scores at or below the 30th percentile or one full grade below children of the same age, you must have your child evaluated for learning difficulties.
 You should maintain your achievement test results in accordance with the recordkeeping requirements described above.

 If your homeschool is accredited by a recognized Minnesota accrediting association, you are not required to test the children.
 For more information about accrediting your homeschool, see here.